digitalronin/mysql-replicator/README.md

 TODO

+* output better help (include optional params, format better (shorter lines))
 * add a "no copying" mode that only updates master log file and position
 * add a "dry-run" mode
-* check ssh connection and permissions
+* check ssh connection
 * check replication permissions
 * check slave is setup as a replication slave (i.e. it has a mysql server id)
 * allow a mysql admin username other than 'root'
 * allow different root user passwords on slave and master
-* allow ssh options